HussainAther/philosophy/causality/epistemology.md

 ## Inductive learning

 Philosopher Francis Bacon promoted the inductive account of scientific learning and reasoning.
-From a very high-number of observations of some phenomenon or event with experimental, empirical evidence where it's appropriate, we can compile a table of positive instances (in which a phenomenon occurs), negative instances (it doesn't occur), and prartial instances (it occurs to a certain degree).
+From a very high number of observations of some phenomenon or event with experimental, empirical evidence where it's appropriate, we can compile a table of positive instances (in which a phenomenon occurs), negative instances (it doesn't occur), and prartial instances (it occurs to a certain degree).
 This gives a multidimensionality to phenomena that characterize causal relationships from